milan7705/test-IT-CENTAR/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Due to time constraint I did not get a chance to finish the filtering feature.
+The way I would do this by checking the status property of the invoice and showing/hiding based on selected filter.
+Another thing I didn't get a chance was to dynamically save data into local storage.
+I would do this by writing a method that would parse that data into a JSON file.